naev/naev-website/content/blarg/2099-01-01_sporadic_naev_newsletter_vol_2.md

 cruisers have been split into cruisers and battleships (heavy cruisers).
 This changes are mainly there for the equipment algorithm and AI to exploit.

+#### Rebalance

+Nearly all the outfits in the game have been modified or completely revamped.
+Core outfits and weapons have been designed to be based around 6 tiers: interceptor, fighter, corvette, destroyer, cruiser, and battleship.
+Utility outfits have been made to be based on conditional behaviour such as being below a certain armour threshold, or temporary behaviours.
+Finally, structural outfits have been made be stronger and play a more significant role in outfitting and not being left as an afterthought.
+Many new outfits have been added to fill in missing slots and roles, with many left to come.

 #### Visual Novel Framework

+Another fairly large change is a Lua based visual novel framework that has been written from scratch.
+It allows to show images and special effects while having text progressively appear.
+This greatly enhances some of the storytelling ability of the game and allows creating more complex conditional branching behaviours.

 <%= image( @items['/imgs/blarg/2021/SNN2/vn1.png'], "A friendly Minerva Station Terminal informing the player about their tokens.", 'center', 'width="720px"' ) %>

+Furthermore, the entire system is based on the [LÖVE framework](https://love2d.org/) which we recently started to partially support by mimicking the API in Naev, and allows for nearly infinite customizations.

 <%= image( @items['/imgs/blarg/2021/SNN2/vn2.png'], "The Visual Novel Framework has infinite flexibility.", 'center', 'width="720px"' ) %>